jasonereid/linux-commands/README.md

 - ps - shows currently running processes
 - apt-get install - downloads and installs the specified program.
 Depending on your version of Linux this might be apt install
 - apt-get update - update specified program
+- /opt - directory for installing external applications that aren't part of this Linux distro

 ## Shell changes